Amalaltlb/Zara-Sales-Analysis/README.md

 ## 🔍 Key Insights

-- **Jackets** had the highest number of sales.
-This shows that they are popular and always in demand, so it’s important to keep them well stocked.
+- **Jackets** had the highest revenue at 26.3M and the highest sales volume across all product types.
+They sell strongly both seasonally and non-seasonally, making them the most important product to keep well stocked and visible.
-- **Sweaters** sold well in all seasons, meaning they’re a good product to show all year round.
-- **Front-of-store placement** resulted in higher average sales, proving that customers are more likely to buy what they see first.
-- **Discounted products** had more sales but made less money per item.
-This suggests it’s better to be selective with promotions.
-- **Medium-priced** items sold better than expensive ones, indicating hat customers are price-sensitive and prefer more affordable options.
+- **Sweaters** showed strong seasonal demand and should be prominently displayed during peak seasons.
+- **Front-of-store placement** showed marginally higher average sales volume than aisle or end-cap positions, though the difference between all three was small.
+- **Promoted products** generated marginly more total revenue at 51% versus 49% for non-promoted items, suggesting selective promotion is more effective thant broad discounting across all products.

 ---

 ## 📌 Business Recommendations

-- Increase visibility of **jackets and sweaters** by placing them at the front of the store or near high-traffic areas.
+- Increase visibility of **jackets** by placing them at the front of the store or near high-traffic areas.
 - Consider **limiting deep discounts** on high-demand items (like jackets) since they sell well even without promotions.
 - Promote **shoes and T-shirts** more aggressively to boost their sales volume and reduce inventory.
 - Review pricing strategy for **jeans**, as low revenue may suggest limited demand or overpricing.